-UoPeople Advisors are available during registration periods and throughout the academic year, and Course Instructors are available by email throughout the academic year.
-First term Degree Seeking Students are automatically registered for course(s) by the Office of Student Services.
+Personal Program Advisors are available during registration periods and throughout the academic year, and Course Instructors are available by email throughout the academic year.

-5 Course availability during late registration is limited.
+&lt;sup>3 Course availability during late registration is limited.
 For proctored courses, students must complete all required steps to arrange for a proctor during the registration period.

-6 Grades may be published earlier; students are advised to check for updates in the Student Portal.
+&lt;sup>4 Grades may be published earlier; students are advised to check for updates in the Student Portal.

-Administrative Holidays 2015-2016
+Administrative Holidays 2016-2017